MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCallQueue.md

 Get-CsCallQueue
 ```

-This example gets all call queues in the organization.
+This example gets all Call Queues in the organization.

 ### -------------------------- Example 2 --------------------------
 ```
 Get-CsCallQueue -Identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01
 ```

-This example gets the call queue with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01.
-If no call queue exists with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01, then this example generates an error.
+This example gets the Call Queue with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01.
+If no Call Queue exists with the identity 5e3a575e-1faa-49ff-83c2-5cf1c36c0e01, then this example generates an error.

 ## PARAMETERS